I can't breathe

-"I can't breathe" is a slogan associated with the Black Lives Matter movement in the United States.
-The phrase originates from the last words of Eric Garner, an unarmed man who was killed in 2014 after being put in a chokehold by a New York City Police Officer.
+"I can't breathe" is a slogan of the Black Lives Matter movement in the United States.
+The phrase originates from the last words of Eric Garner, who was killed in 2014 after being put in a chokehold by a New York City police officer.
 A number of other Black Americans, such as Javier Ambler, Manuel Ellis, Elijah McClain, and George Floyd, have said the same phrase prior to dying during similar law-enforcement encounters.
 According to a 2020 report by The New York Times, the phrase has been used by over 70 people who died in police custody.
 The phrase is now used in widespread protest against police brutality and racial inequality in the United States.

 Eric Garner

-The phrase originated in July 2014 during the death of Eric Garner, who was put into a chokehold by Daniel Pantaleo, a New York City Police Department officer.
+The phrase originated on July 17, 2014, during the death of Eric Garner, who was put into a chokehold by Daniel Pantaleo, a New York City Police Department officer.
 A video of Garner restrained by multiple officers which showed him saying "I can't breathe" 11 times before losing consciousness and dying was widely circulated.
 When it was announced on December 3 that after considering the case for two months the grand jury had decided not to indict Officer Pantaleo, protests erupted with Garner's last words, "I can't breathe" used as a slogan and as a chant.
 Following the December 2014 acquittal of the officer who put Garner into a chokehold, the slogan experienced a dramatic increase in popularity amid widespread protests.

 Fred Shapiro, editor of The Yale Book of Quotations, relates that he had already finished his 2014 list of most notable quotes and sent it out to the media on Dec 3, the same day that the grand jury decided to not indict Pantaleo for the death of Garner.
 Shapiro states that as he watched the news coverage with protesters turning Garner's final words into a rallying cry, within an hour he revised his list, making "I can't breathe" the top quote of the year.
 He expressed that it was not a slogan of only that moment, but "a phrase with real and lasting impact".
 Shapiro said that it was the first time he had ever revised a list.